Zhuinden/simple-stack/simple-stack-example-kotlin-community-sample/README.md

-# Simple example of using fragments with simple-stack
+# Community sample for using fragments with simple-stack

-## Run local host backend to server sample `users.json`
+## Run local host backend to host `users.json`

-* In the example root folder run `python - m SimpleHTTPServer 3000`
+* In the example root folder, run `python - m SimpleHTTPServer 3000`

 ## Notable things

-* Simple realm implementation.
+* Realm implementation
-* Simple dagger implementation.
+* Dagger implementation
-* Using Kotlin-
+* Using Kotlin